getfem/getfem/doc/sphinx/source/userdoc/bmesh.rst

 This object is able to store any element in any dimension even if you mix elements with different dimensions.

-There is no meshing procedures in |gf| to mesh complex geometries.
-This is not the goal of this package.
+There is only a (very) experimental meshing procedure in |gf| to mesh complex geometries.
 But you can easily load a mesh from any format (some procedures are in :file:`getfem/getfem_import.h` to load meshes from some public domain mesh generators).